Stem Cell Therapy: A Review of the Latest Clinical Evidence in 2024

 Stem cell treatment, however, helps mitigate this risk substantially by giving the patient an infusion of new cells following those necessarily high doses of chemotherapy.
 The patient first receives the chemo, then the stem cell infusion to help them repopulate their blood cell counts.
 Many patients show great promise of living long and healthy lives following the treatment.

 There are more than 14,000 publications related to the use of stem cells in lymphoma.
-As of December 2023, there are more than 900 studies that have been launched to investigate the benefits of stem cell therapy and lymphoma.
+There are more than 900 studies that have been launched to investigate the benefits of stem cell therapy and lymphoma.
 You can review the status and details of these trials on clinicaltrials.gov.

 3. Stem Cell Therapy for Stroke